am20585/recipe-step-predictor/README.md

 # Predicting Recipe Steps: An Analysis of Food.com Recipes

 Predicting Recipe Steps: An Analysis of Food.com Recipes is a data science project conducted at University of Michigan.
-The project encompasses various stages of analysis, starting from exploratory data analysis to hypothesis testing, creation of baseline models, and concluding with fairness analysis.
+The project encompasses various stages of analysis, starting from exploratory data analysis to creating various models.
 Authors: Naman Jain, Anay Moitra

 ## Introduction